Skip to main content Skip to main navigation Skip to search

 Mangosteen industry in Malaysia

 Malaysia produced approximately 23,500 tonnes of mangosteens from 3,150 hectares of growing area in 2022.
-In 2020, Malaysia was the fourth largest producer of mangosteens in the world, after Thailand, Indonesia and Vietnam.

-In Malaysia, the peak mangosteen season runs from June to August, and the smaller secondary season can run from November to December.
+In Malaysia, the peak mangosteen season runs from June to August, and the secondary season can run from November to December.

 Mangosteen industry in Australia